Tena-rin/Kintsugi-Splitter/README.md

 - *beauty in imperfection*
 - *human intention and emotion*

-**Kintain Breaks aims to preserve not only the shape,
+**Kintsugi Splitter aims to preserve not only the shape,
 but also the cultural essence of kintsugi and share it globally.**

 By combining: